Use #renfestathome for all your social media posts!

 Along with a film screening, consider patronizing the shops typically present at Renaissance festivals.
 If you’re able to make just a few small purchases, this will help the artisans stay afloat during this difficult time when they’re not able to sell directly to fair attendees.

 Another great add-on would be supporting the entertainers that perform at Renaissance festivals.
 They are the group that has been the most affected by the postponement of Renaissance festivals.
 Most weeks the Digital Ren Faire offers performances on their Facebook page and You Tube channel.
-Additionally, The Renaissance Stream Guide offers a Google Calendar of live streams from many Renaissance Festival participants.
 You will be entertained and also have the opportunity to directly compensate the performers (typically via Pay Pal).

 Finally, an intermediate level idea for some extra fun is to add a Renaissance- or Medieval-themed board game.
 This will also be the subject of its own post, but for now, this list is a great place to start.
 Many of these games are complex and require an hour or more to play.
 If you are interested in a shorter and simpler game, one of our favorites is the classic game Dungeon!
 This game is appropriate for children 8 years and older and for up to 8 players, making it a great family game.